anoma/nspec/docs/preface.md

-We thus offer an unmasked view of the evolution of the Anoma protocol specification, also referred to as _Anoma specs,_ the document you are reading right now and here.
+We thus offer an unmasked view of the evolution of the Anoma protocol specification, also referred to as _Anoma specs,_ the document you are reading right now.

 We believe that accepting the principle of constant change is a simple and honest approach to make sure that